 A few months ago, I discovered a Mountain Trails Foundation map of the trails in Summit County that rivals the maps of the ski resorts.
 I was surprised by the extensive system of biking, hiking and running trails that are mapped in green (easy), blue (intermediate) and black (expert).
 I discovered miles of safe, well-maintained trails that are available to use free of charge.
 And, when the tunnels under Kearns and Prospector are finished, the trail system will be totally awesome (better than Ketchum and Moab, in my opinion).

 Most of my neighbors in Sandy have several kids and all have bikes.
 We are always trying to come up with a safe, healthy and inexpensive outdoor activity to share with our kids until the ski season and snow arrive.
 None of us knew of this trail system until I found the map.
-Weekend jaunts to these trails, along with shopping and dining in Park City (taking advantage of the great summer deals), is becoming the thing to do in my community.

 I cannot afford a dead season after Labor Day and I want to encourage Park City to market this trail system to the many large families of Utah.
 Biking and dining in the fall color of Park City is affordable, safe, and provides great exercise, in clean air and beautiful surroundings, at a minimum cost.